ietf-wg-privacypass/base-drafts/drafts/draft-davidson-pp-architecture/draft-davidson-pp-architecture.md

 - Client: An entity that seeks authorization from a server (typically denoted C)
 - Key: Server's secret key
-- Commitment: Alternative name for Server's public key.
+- Config: The server configuration associated with the key material and ciphersuite choices that it makes.

 We assume that all protocol messages are encoded into raw byte format before being sent.
-We use the TLS presentation language {{RFC8446}} to describe the structure of protocol messages.
+We use the TLS presentation language {{RFC8446}} to describe the structure of the data that is communicated and stored.

 ## Layout